birawaich/on-demand-ride-sharing_simulator/README.md

 Entry Point: `simulation/run_simulation.py`

 Note comments in the source file.
 Per default 24h of the `BieleGrid` environment are simulated.
-To run the more time-intensive `ManGrid` (Manhattan for the [NYC Taxi Set](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)) read the comments in the entry point file.
+To run the more time-intensive `ManGrid` (Manhattan for the [NYC Taxi Set](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)) read the comments in the entry point file and download the dataset and place it into `data/`, we used data from 2013-05-13 resulting in `data/trip_data_050513_050513.csv`.

 ## Repository Organization